Iconic and Vintage Presents The National Treasures Series & Clip’D

 This initial film series pays tribute to the wonderful words of Nick Cave (permission kindly granted).

-The first short film in this series is Supernaturally starring actor and narrator Ryan Corr, words by Nick Cave and directed by Toby Burrows.
+The first short film in this tribute series is Supernaturally starring actor and narrator Ryan Corr and directed by Toby Burrows.
 Supernaturally was selected by Flickerfest International Film Festival in the running for Best Australian Short Film the same year as it’s release.

-To read the interview with Ryan Corr and view Supernaturally on Vimeo click here :::
+To view the full interview with Ryan Corr and view Supernaturally on Vimeo click here :::

-The second short film in this series is Midnight Man starring actor and narrator Hunter Page-Lochard, words by Nick Cave and directed by Toby Burrows.
-Midnight Man has been selected to screen at Flickerfest’s 27th International Film Festival January 12 – 21st 2018 in Bondi, Sydney.
+The second short film in this Nick Cave tribute series is Midnight Man starring actor and narrator Hunter Page-Lochard and directed by Toby Burrows.
+Midnight Man screened at Flickerfest’s 27th International Film Festival in January 2018 in Bondi, Sydney.

-To read the interview with Hunter and view the film on Vimeo click here ::
+To read the full interview with Hunter and view the film on Vimeo click here ::

 The third short film in this series is currently in the planning phase…stay tuned.